vechain/buy-me-coffee-example/README.md

 4. withdrawTips() <br/>
 **Description**: Allows the contract owner to withdraw the balance stored in the contract.
-Access Control: Only the owner can execute this function.
- - **Purpose**: Allows the contract owner to withdraw the balance stored in the contract.
    - **Functionality**:
      - **Access Control**: Ensures that only the owner can execute this function.
      - **VET Transfer**: Transfers the entire balance from the contract to the owner's address.